 Making sure there’s enough to go around isn’t confined to the dinner table.
 Part of our mission is to help people of all ages and walks of life reach their potential, and we’ve founded a variety of projects to reach out and give back.

 The Shanghai International Literary Festival is China’s leading English-language literary festival, creating a dialogue between writers and readers along Shanghai’s famous Bund.
 Founded and organized by Michelle Garnaut of the M Restaurant Group, each year the festival brings together emerging and established writers of all genres for a taste of the current literary landscape.

-Each festival spans two weekends and includes panel discussion, literary lunches, workshops and live events throughout the week as kids’ sessions, big names and more on the weekend.
+Each festival spans two weekends and includes panel discussions, literary lunches, workshops and live events throughout the week as well as kids’ sessions, big names and more on the weekend.
 All sessions are uploaded online via the festival podcast (available on iTunes, Stitcher and Google Play).

 Listen to the conversations from years past.

 Sessions are primarily in English, though some are held in other languages as well.
 The festivals feature both acclaimed and emerging writers and winners of the world’s leading literary prizes, including the Pulitzer Prize for fiction, the Man Booker Prize, the National Book Award for Fiction, the Miles Franklin Award, the Commonwealth Writers Prize and many others.

 The festivals are entirely not-for-profit and we rely on the generous contribution of our sponsors and partners to help underwrite the substantial costs involved and to make it possible.

 NOT ONE BUT THREE RECIPIENTS FOR